khofstadter/CS220AU-DP/README.md

 Instructions on using this GitHub repository as a template for your assignment will be provided in class.
 Seek clarification if anything is unclear.

 ## Tasks
-Contract an essay around my current research
+Contract an essay (webpagE) around my current research question draft (Exploring the nexus of Psychedelic Music,AI,Digital identities, and Existential Risks)
 1. Create a list of key words
 2. activate GitHub Pages to generate a website from the files
 3. familiarize yourself with Markdown language and modify the `index.md` file